 Sonder House – Affordable Housing Program

 When transitioning youth from living full-time at the CLP to living on their own, it became apparent that our community lacked the necessary affordable, safe, supportive housing our young women required to continue on with their life goals.
 NYEP partnered with the City of Reno to establish an affordable housing site for college-aged females.
 This house is a 5-bedroom home within walking distance of the University of Nevada, Reno.
-The rent is $300 per person, per month, including utilities.
-Length of stay is up to three years.
+The rent is $400 per person, per month, including utilities.
 Residency criteria is checked monthly and there is a property management visit once per month.
 No drugs, alcohol, smoking or pets are allowed.
 This program is open to CLP graduates who can afford rent and show current evidence of residency requirements, as well as an ongoing plan to stay productive.

 Truckee Meadows Housing Solutions (TMHS)–Low Income Housing (50% or less of AMI)

 Truckee Meadows Housing Solutions (TMHS) was founded, as NYEP’s development arm, to specifically increase low income housing inventory.
-It’s first project is a 9-unit intergenerational complex.
+It’s first project is a 10-unit intergenerational complex.
 To effectively address the housing needs of the area, it will take all hands on deck, with everyone doing their part, and we’re ready to do ours!

 This 10-unit housing complex will target 5 graduates of the Community Living Program, as well as 5 local seniors, who are in need of extremely low income units.
 The young women and the seniors would share the site, with young graduates assisting seniors with maintenance, shopping, and other tasks, and in turn, seniors provide mentoring.
 This project is fully funded by our partners: City of Reno, Reno Housing Authority, Jacob Family Foundation, Lifestyle Homes Foundation, Dream Fund, and Joseph Foundation.
 Learn more here, Truckee Meadows Housing Solutions.
 We need $350,000 in matching funds.

-Since opening, 18 CLP graduates have used Sonder House.
+21 CLP graduates have used Sonder House.
 100% of the young women served by this site are employed and/or in school or volunteering, maintaining a productive 40-hour week.
 Residents provided over 210 hours of community service throughout the year!